-Food poisoning and alcohol are connected.
-“Alcohol with a meal can lower the risk of food poisoning” reported the New York Times.1 The evidence is that drinking alcoholic beverages with meals can either prevent food poisoning or reduce its effects.
+Food poisoning and alcohol are linked.
+“Alcohol with a meal can lower the risk of food poisoning” reported the New York Times.1 Drinking with meals can either prevent food poisoning or reduce its effects.

-Food poisoning appears to be much more common than most people realize.
+Food poisoning appears to be much more common than most people think.
 That’s because they often incorrectly attribute their symptoms to flu.
 More serious is the fact that food poisoning can be fatal.

-Researchers analyzed an outbreak of gastroenteritis leading to diarrhea, vomiting and high fever among passengers on a cruise ship.
-The research showed that the drinking of alcohol by many of the passengers apparently prevented them from getting sick.2
+Researchers analyzed an outbreak of gastroenteritis leading to diarrhea, vomiting and high fever.
+It was among those on a cruise ship.
+The study showed that drinking alcohol by many of the passengers had kept them from getting sick.2

 A standard drink in the U.S. contains 14 grams of alcohol.
 Thus, three standard drinks would equal 42 grams of alcohol.

-Laboratory research also shows the ability of alcohol to kill food poisoning bacteria.5
+Laboratories also show the ability of alcohol to kill food poisoning bacteria.5

 Drinking alcohol increases the acidic content of the stomach.
 This helps kill bacteria that cause food poisoning in the body.

 “THE BOTTOM LINE: Alcohol with a meal can lower the risk of food poisoning.”6

 - Clark, D. And Thatcher, F. (eds) Microorganisms in Foods.

 1. O’Connor, A. Drinking alcohol with a meal prevents food poisoning.
 New York Times, Feb 15, 2015.